-Scotland’s national transport agency publishes specifications regarding the country’s plan to ban combustion-powered cars by 2032.
-In September it was Nicola Sturgeon, head of the Scottish government, who announced this ambitious time table.
+Scotland’s national transport agency publishes specifications regarding the country’s plan to phase out the need for combustion-powered cars by 2032.
+In September it was Nicola Sturgeon, head of the Scottish government, who announced this ambition.

-Transport Scotland specifies now that from 2032 just BEVs and PHEVs are going to be allowed for sale, no more ICEs neither hybrid cars without a plug.
-Consequently, Scotland is going for a stricter approach than its neighbour England.
-Not just in terms of implementation date (8 years earlier) but also in terms of classification: While cars must have a plug-in system in Scotland in the future, England will accept also HEVs but exclude mild hybrids.
+This means Transport Scotland is in favour of electric and plug-in hybrid cars, however, no sales ban has been issued.
+Still, the ambition is a little earlier than its neighbouring England.
+Not just in terms of implementation date (8 years earlier) but also in terms of classification: While Scotland wants to incentivise plug-in vehicles in the future, England will accept also HEVs but exclude mild hybrids.

 In order to prepare the shift towards zero-emission vehicles, Transport Scotland intends to implement a lot of measures, e.g. electrifying the highway A9 and to improve the visibility of charge points.